Clifden is the main town in the Connemara region of Co Galway a base for many coming out west to visit this beautiful and wild area.

 This particular bog land is where pilots John Alcock and Arthur Whitten Brown crashed-landed in the bog in 1919 after completing the world’s first transatlantic flight.

 They landed close to a wireless telegraphy station which had been set up 14 years earlier by Italian inventor, Guglielmo Marconi.
 Today this bog location is home to a memorial dedicated to the pair.

 With it 5km walk its an area of beauty and a great look at the rugged Connemara landscape.

 Abbeyglen Castle Hotel

-Situated 2 minutes drive from the centre of Clifden is a 4 star rated converted castle and manor house.
+Situated 2 minutes drive from the centre of Clifden is a 4 star rated converted castle and manor house one of many castle hotels in Co Galway.
 Abbeyglen Castle Hotel was built in 1832 by John d’Arcy the builder of Clifden Castle and founder of Clifden in 1812.

 Following the death d’Arcy, his son Mitchen sold the property 1854, during the famine the castle laid derelict until 1969 when the castle was bought and the Abbeyglen Castle Hotel was formed.